mozilla-services/merino-py/tests/load/README.md

 **RPS**
 * The request-per-second load target for Merino is `1500`
 * Locust reports client-side RPS via the "merino_stats.csv" file and the UI (under the "Statistics" tab or the "Charts" tab)
 * [Grafana][grafana] reports the server-side RPS via the "HTTP requests per second per country" chart

 **HTTP Request Failures**
 * The number of responses with errors (5xx response codes) should be `0`
 * Locust reports Failures via the "merino_failures.csv" file and the UI (under the "Failures" tab or the "Charts" tab)
 * [Grafana][grafana] reports Failures via the "HTTP Response codes" chart and the "HTTP 5xx error rate" chart

 **Exceptions**
 * The number of exceptions raised by the test framework should be `0`
 * Locust reports Exceptions via the "merino_exceptions.csv" file and the UI (under the "Exceptions" tab)

 **Latency**
-* The HTTP client-side response time (aka request duration) for 95 percent of users is required to be 200ms or less (`p95 <= 200ms`)
+* The HTTP client-side response time (aka request duration) for 95 percent of users is required to be 200ms or less (`p95 <= 200ms`), excluding weather requests
 * Locust reports client-side latency via the "merino_stats.csv" file and the UI (under the "Statistics" tab or the "Charts" tab)
-  * _Warning!_ A Locust worker with too many users will bottleneck RPS and inflate client-side latency measures
+  * _Warning!_ A Locust worker with too many users will bottleneck RPS and inflate client-side latency measures.
+Locust reports worker CPU and memory usage metrics via the UI (under the "Workers" tab)
 * [Grafana][grafana] reports server-side latency via the "p95 latency" chart

+**Resource Consumption**
+* To conserve costs, resource allocation must be kept to a minimum.
+It is expected that container, CPU and memory usage should trend consistently between load test runs.
+* [Grafana][grafana] reports metrics on resources via the "Container Count", "CPU usage time sum" and "Memory usage sum" charts

 #### 4. Report Results